cargomedia/pulsar-rest-api/README.md

 - `pulsar`:
   - `repo`: optional.
 Pulsar configuration repository.
 If omitted then [pulsar rules](https://github.com/nebulab/pulsar#loading-the-repository) applied.
   - `branch`: optional.
 Branch for pulsar configuration repository.
 If omitted then [pulsar rules](https://github.com/nebulab/pulsar#loading-the-repository) applied.
-- `auth`: optional.
+- `authentication`: optional.
 Authentication.
-Only if presented it should have its required options to be filled, otherwise no need to fill `auth.githubOauthId` and etc.
+Only if presented it should have its required options to be filled, otherwise no need to fill `authentication.githubOauthId` and etc.
   - `githubOauthId`: required.
 Github OAuth Application ID.
   - `githubOauthSecret`: required.
 Github OAuth Application Secret.
   - `githubOrg`: required.
 Github organization.
 User needs to be member of that organization to get access to the interface of pulsar-rest-api.
   - `baseUrl`: required.
 URL where the pulsar-rest-api instance would have its web interface.
-- `ssl`: required if `auth` block is presented else it's optional.
+- `ssl`: required if `authentication` block is presented else it's optional.
 Only if presented it should have its required options to be filled, otherwise no need to fill `ssl.key` and etc.
   - `key`: required if `pfx` isn't presented.
 Ssl private key file.
 Combine with `cert` option.
   - `cert`: required if `pfx` isn't presented.
 Ssl public certificate file.
 Combine with `key` option.
 Append CA-chain within this file.
   - `pfx`: required if `key` or `cert` options aren't presented.
 Ssl pfx file (key + cert).
 Overrides `key` and `cert` options.